A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 Now that we have proved that cases (a)-(d) form quantum $r$-Airy structures, what remains is to show that these are the only possibilities.
-In other words, we want to show that we cannot get $\lambda$-good partitions for the subalgebra of modes given by other choices of $s \geq 1$.
+In other words, we want to show that the specified subsets of modes for other choices of $s \geq 1$ are not $\lambda$-good.

-First, from Lemma \ref{lem:degree}, we know that the degree condition \eqref{eq:form} is satisfied if and only if the shift matrix $M$ is invertible, and either $\rho=1$, or $\rho>1$, in which case $s$ must be coprime with $\rho$ and $Q_j \neq 0$ for all $j=1,\ldots,n$.
+First, from Lemma \ref{lem:degree}, we know that condition (1) of Definition \ref{d:airy} is satisfied if and only if the shift matrix $M$ is invertible, and either $\rho=1$, or $\rho>1$, in which case $s$ must be coprime with $\rho$ and $Q_j \neq 0$ for all $j=1,\ldots,n$.

 Consider first the case $\rho=1$ (in which case $k=1$), with a shift $s \geq 3$ coprime with $\rho$.
 The operators read

 with